cjacker/opensource-toolchain-msp430/README.md

 ```
 MODE INVOKE FRxx UART 9600 PARITY /dev/ttyUSB0
 ```
-the **'INVOKE'** means a special workaround to enter BSL with general USB to TTL adapter.
+**'INVOKE'** means a special workaround to enter BSL with general USB to TTL adapter.

-the **'PARITY'** here is for my FT2232 adapter, you may not need to set this arg.
+**'PARITY'** here is for my FT2232 adapter, otherwise I will get a 'incorrect header!' error, you may not need to set this arg.

-and change the device according to your adapter.
+and change the device according to your adapter, for example, for my 2 channel ft2232, it's '/dev/ttyUSB0'.

 and try run:
 ```